The Goddess of Fried Okra

 And also the muscles.

 I probably could have used some warrior skills when I set off that July day that turned out to be only the beginning of my life’s strangest chapter.
-All I owned in this world, once I’d gone a little crazy with grief and sold most everything we had, filled up the trunk and spilled into the back seat of the eleven-year-old Toyota she and I had shared.
+All I owned in this world, once I’d gone a little crazy with grief and sold most everything we had, filled up the trunk and spilled into the back seat of the beat-up sedan she and I had shared.
 What I had left of Sister was a photograph and a tarnished Indian bracelet of Mama’s that Sister treasured.

 The road, like a tongue-flicking serpent sidling up to Eve, called to me.
 Madame Eva said the stars were aligned, that Fate would lead me home.